iD Mobile review 2025: our expert view on the network

 Rather than iD loaning you a phone, the payment for your phone is on the same bill as your usage plan (mins, texts, data).
 It may be easier to pass a credit check for these, but we’re not sure of iD’s exact policy.

-iD provide good value deals on lots of low-cost phones and mid-range Apple and Samsung devices.
-But your bill will go up annually during your contract, so they’re not as great value as they seem on the surface.
+iD do have some great value deals on a large range of low-cost phones and mid-range Samsung and Apple phones.
+But your bill will go up every year during your contract, which takes away from the initial value.

-You’ll get all the same benefits on their phone contracts as on their pay monthly SIM only contracts, including data rollover, inclusive EU roaming and flexible spending limits.
+Other than that, you’ll still get same benefits on their phone deals as you would on their SIM only plans, like data rollover, inclusive EU roaming and flexible spending caps.

 Useful link: Browse iD Mobile's phone range